QuinnrElder/overlook/README.md

 ![image](/src/images/user-page.png)

 ## Details...
-The details of this project are outlined in the project spec.
+The details of this project are outlined in the [Project Spec](https://frontend.turing.io/projects/overlook.html)